Alex188dot/pizzeria-app-react/README.md

 # Pizzeria App built with React

 This is a simple React App inspired by Jonas Schmedtmann' Udemy course: The Ultimate React Course 2023: React, Redux & More, that showcases how to use components.
 It was bootstrapped with create-react-app.
+Each pizza is an object of the pizzaData array.
+For more info see App.js in the src folder.

 Final product: